jovansimonovic/jovansimonovic/README.md

 * 📚 I'm currently studying Software and Data Engineering at Singidunum University
 * 🌱 I'm currently exploring and learning new technologies, primarily focusing on MERN Stack
+* 🏗️ I'm currently working on a project named EstateParadise.
+You can check it out [here](https://github.com/jovansimonovic/estate-paradise)
 * 💚 Other interests: Fitness, Cars, Music, Computers, Gaming

 <hr />